ltnorth/project-battleship/README.md

 The game I chose to make was Battleships, a classic board game for two players.

+##Purpose

+The purpose of creating this game was to bring together all that I have learnt so far in HTML, CSS and JavaScript to solidify my understanding of the three languages and how they incorporate one another.

 ##My Approach

 I wanted to take a systematic approach to creating the game, and set out a plan of steps I would take before starting.